eclipse-tractusx/tractusx-profiles/cx/policy/specs/policy.definitions.md

 ### 1.2.1.
 Left Operand Constraint Schema

-Catena-X will use the left operand of a _constraint_ to associate a specific VC.
+Catena-X will use the left and right operands of a _constraint_ to associate a specific VC or other requirement.
 The left operand value will correspond to the form:

-`[VC type].[subtype]
+`[requirement type].[discriminator]

+The `requirement type` may be mapped to a VC or other requirement such as acceptance of terms and conditions.
-The `subtype` segment is optional.
+The `discriminator` segment is optional.

 ### 1.2.2.
 The Right Operand

-To indicate the need for an active (valid) credential the string value 'active' will be used.
-The value may contain an optional version postfix separated by `:`

-`active:[version]`
+The right operand consists of the following segments separated by the `:` delimiter:

+`[subtype | active]:[version]`

+The `subtype` segment is optional and is used to specify a refinement of the `requirement type`.
+If no specific `subtype` value is specified, `active` is used.

-The version segment can optionally be used to specify a credential variant.
-For example, requiring a specific version of a credential could be expressed as:
+The version segment can optionally be used to specify a requirement version, for example, mandating a specific version can be expressed as:

 `active:2.0.0`

-The version should followg [semantic versioning](https://semver.org/) If the version is omitted, the latest credential version will be used.
+The version should follow [semantic versioning](https://semver.org/) If the version is omitted, the latest version will be used.

+### 1.3 A Note on Json-Ld Prefixes

+Json-Ld prefixes are not show in the examples since the Json-Ld context includes term aliases that make prefixes optional for known constraint types.
+For example, assuming the `cx` prefix, `Membership` and `cx:Membership` are equal and will be processed in the same way.

 # 2. Membership Constraint